WDI-SEA/notes/08-cs/cs-trees-data-structures/readme.md

 ![A tree](http://poj.org/images/1330_1.jpg)

 So what's the point?
 Trees are used in many areas of computer science, including syntax parsers (determines if your parentheses and functions are correct).
+They're also used in practical applications, such as nested comments.

 ### Binary Search Trees